Developmental Disabilities Giving Circle

 The Developmental Disabilities Giving Circle is led by a Steering Committee that includes Co-Chairs Leslie Hulbert and Dianne Newhouse, along with Dr. Susan Hetherington, Mary Holleran, David Krusch, Caitlin Weir, and Joyce Weir.

 Become a member to make a difference in the lives of people with intellectual or developmental disabilities.
 Join before January 31 at any level (see below) and you can have a vote in the Giving Circle’s grantmaking in the Spring of that year.

-- Leadership ($1,000 or more): Have the option to become a member of the steering committee to help lead the decision-making for the group and participate on committees (Grantmaking or Membership & Marketing).
+- Leadership ($1,000 or more): Have the option to become a member of the Steering Committee to help lead the decision-making for the group and participate on committees (Grantmaking, Membership or Marketing).

 Send a Check: Mail a personal check made out to Rochester Area Community Foundation and Developmental Disabilities Giving Circle in the Memo Line to Rochester Area Community Foundation, 500 East Avenue, Rochester, NY 14607.